 As such, it’s a very good idea to have a safety lighting or flag system in place – particularly if you’re out in low light, poor visibility, or bad weather conditions.

 Just as much as people might want to be able to find you, so you would like to find fish.
-And there’s been no better time in history to do so with the technology at our fingertips.
+And one of the most essential fishing accessories for kayaking is a good fish finder.

-While some purists might say this is cheating, if you want to ace that competition or keep your freezer fully stocked with food – using a kayak fish finder is the way to go about it.
+While some purists might say using a fish finder is cheating, if you want to ace that competition or keep your freezer fully stocked with food – then this is how to do it.

 It’s likely you’ve already got this sorted, but you never know when it’s a good time to upgrade your kayak roof rack or trailer.

-For anyone who’s rocking those larger, heavier kayaks, I highly recommended using something like the Yakima Big Catch – which can handle craft up to 150 lbs.
+For anyone who’s rocking those larger, heavier kayaks, I highly recommend using something like the Yakima Big Catch – which can handle craft up to 150 lbs.